Getting started¶

 Customization¶

-and make any changes to your liking.
+To customize streetmerchant, make a copy of dotenv-example as dotenv and make any changes to your liking.
 View Reference for more information on variables and their usage.

 Tip